maoling/Effective-java/README.md

-Some effective code about java
+Some effective codes about java